JakeFlasher/stackedit-app-data/o1-assisted research/o1-prompts.md

 9,23061994127848,140731609045208,2,18446744073709551615,2
 10,23061994127853,140731609045216,2,18446744073709551615,2
 11,23061994127858,140731609045224,2,18446744073709551615,2
 12,23061994127863,140731609045224,3,0,2" where I need to train a model that can help me identify those instruction that contribute minimal to the overall cumulative IPC changes.
-It has been discovered from previous research that the instructions that contribute little to IPC changes also contribute little to cache miss/latency and thus simply removing them will cause very little loss to overall performa
+It has been discovered from previous research that the instructions that contribute little to IPC changes also contribute little to cache miss/latency and thus simply removing them will cause very little loss to overall performance metrics while speeding up simulations.
+Currently, one  approach I'm thinking of is to use supervised learning, i.e. we train a model to predict the ipc values based on all the other columns (features) and we partition the whole trace based on simpoints and we select 1 or 2 simpoints that have the highest/low weights and train our model on it.
+After
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE1NTUzMDYzLC00ODAyOTg5NTksMTE2Mj
+eyJoaXN0b3J5IjpbLTExNzg4NDA2NDYsLTQ4MDI5ODk1OSwxMT
-E4MzgxMF19
+YyMTgzODEwXX0=
 -->